The Mistress of the Copper Mountain (fairy tale): Reception and legacy

 Marina Balina wrote that a contact with the Mistress is a symbolic manifestation of death.
-A contact with the Mistress is a symbolic manifestation of death.
 As one of the "mountain spirits", she does not hesitate to kill those who did not pass her tests, but even those who had been rewarded by her do not live happily ever after, as shown with Danilo in "The Stone Flower".
 The Mistress was also interpreted as the manifestation of female sexuality.
 "The Mistress exudes sexual attraction and appears as its powerful source".
 Mark Lipovetsky commented that she is the most terrifying characters of the stories.
 She is a beautiful girl and a demonic dangerous creature at the same time.
 He claims that she is characterized by three major Freudian motives: the sexual power, the death drive and the castration anxiety (loss of power).
 She persistently and spitefully provokes the local administration, forcing the protagonist to relay the offensive message.